1885 - A. L. Stuckey

 A. L. Stuckey

-A. L. Stuckey, a wealthy merchant from Dade City, purchased some of Payne's land holdings (a portion of which were now owned by the Taylor brothers of Groveland) and named the village Stuckey, to honor himself.
+A. L. Stuckey, a wealthy merchant from Dade City, purchased some of Payne's land holdings (a portion of which were also now owned by the Taylor brothers of Groveland) and named the village Stuckey, to honor himself.

 To those who grew up in this area, the early community was known as "Stuckey's Still", because of the turpentine stills that were built throughout the area.